Akash3121/3D/Class-notes.md

 Partial Gait Techniques:

--   walking in place varienta
+-   walking in place varienta (dont get as uch as head movement)
     - marching in place (commonly used)
     - swinging in place (never seen in actual applications)
     - tapping in place